 A couple of years ago, I was settling into our company’s annual Christmas party at a local restaurant.

-Most of us were standing around, engaged in chit-chat, when our CEO wondered up to me and said, “So how’s it going, Fritzy?”
+Most of us were standing around, engaged in chit-chat, when our CEO wandered up to me and said, “So how’s it going, Fritzy?”

 I could write reams about how Ken had helped me over the years – mostly through the example he set and the standards by which he lived his own life.